 In order to allow investors that have investment mandates that are centered on sustainable investments to invest in infrastructure projects, governments and infrastructure companies are structuring products and projects to cater for these sources of finance.

-There is a big effort on multiple fronts to develop green projects bonds as a more mainstream financial product.
+There is a big effort on multiple fronts to develop green project bonds as a more mainstream financial product.
 Green project bonds are bonds that are tied to a specific project that has positive social or environmental outcomes, like a solar park.

 It is expected that the amount of capital that is mandated as sustainable will only increase.
 Governments and infrastructure developers that require private sector financing will have to respond to this and develop projects and products to enable to them to secure financing for ambitious infrastructure investment programmes.